Do Go On - 448 - The Curse of the Lottery Winner

 You got to spend meth to make meth.

-This is the setting for a lot of drama.
+This is a setting for a lot of drama.

 It was a regular there.

-He knew everyone by name and that's how he'd always tip them.
+He knew everyone by name and that's how he would always tip them.

-He was a 40 year old former restaurant manager and yeah, it was pretty good mates with the
+He was a 40-year-old former restaurant manager and, yeah, it was pretty good mates with the staff.

-with that.
-But also he's just a tight ass, isn't he?
+But he's just a tired ass, isn't he?

 They're trying to legalize it.

-But yeah, so he's going across the border.
-He's gone over to Florida, bringing them back.
+But, yeah, so he's going across the border.

 So they're like, not those lotteries.